 The accelerated 3+2 MSAT allows students to complete a Master of Science in Athletic Training and a Bachelor of Science in Nutrition and Fitness in five years.
-The degree path is designed for traditional students currently enrolled or planning to enroll in Clarion University Health Sciences Programs.
+The degree path is designed for traditional students currently enrolled or planning to enroll in PennWest Clarion Health Sciences Programs.
 Upon completion of the 3+2 Accelerated MSAT, graduates will be able to sit for the Board of Certification examination to earn credentialing as a Certified Athletic Trainer.

 - Two fully immersed clinical rotations at affiliate sites across the country.
 Academic coursework is in a hybrid format during the second year while students are performing immersed clinical rotations.

 - Courses are broken down into seven-week blocks during the fall and spring of the 1st full year